 Little Goat has it all, huge dining room space, coffee bar, bakery and bar.
 Go for breakfast and stay through the night at the bar.
 This is a diner but upscale in design and menu offerings.

-We wanted to try the Stumptown coffee so ordered a cappuccino with It was fabulous and can be served decaf.
+We wanted to try the Stumptown coffee so ordered a cappuccino with almond milk.
+It was fabulous and can be served decaf.
 Next up was the tuna melt.
 Not your average diner tuna melt but more of a deconstructed/Salad Niçoise like tuna melt.
 Complete with albacore tuna, cheese sauce, greens, green beans, and served open-faced on sourdough bread.
 I split this and it was plenty filling due to the richness of the cheese sauce.
 I loved it; the texture was creamy (sauce) and crunchy (veggies).
 Niçoise with a kick.

 Last but not least, the Pièce de résistance, the Peppermint Matti sundae.
 I can appreciate ice cream and desserts as much as the next person but I am not that person that always *has* to get dessert, especially at lunch.
 If this sundae were offered on the other menus I would get it again and again.
 Perfectly balanced vanilla mint ice cream, Thai chocolate ice cream, brownie bits with mint, chocolate syrup and whipped cream.
 What made this stand apart is the hotness of what I am assuming was either cayenne or spice in the Thai chocolate ice cream or both.
 Whatever it was, it was working and added a next level flavor to this already spectacular dessert.